firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-qna.md

 **Answer**

-1. Set bms.type = VESC BMS so the ESC can read SoC, cell voltages, and temperature.
+1. Set `bms.type = VESC BMS` (or the matching smart-BMS profile) so the controller can read pack current, per-cell voltages, and temperatures over CAN instead of relying on noisy low-side shunts.[^19]
-2. Use the “BMS limit mode” for overtemp, SOC, or cell voltage limiting.
-Then the ESC can softly reduce input current instead of letting the BMS do a hard cutoff.
+2. Enable “BMS limit mode” for temperature, SoC, and cell-voltage ceilings; the ESC will taper current gracefully instead of waiting for the BMS to hard-cut and back-feed the MOSFETs.[^20]
-3. Configure Overtemp – bms.t_limit_start/end to gracefully scale back power if battery’s internal temperature goes too high.
+3. Log the CAN data during shakedowns—builders now record pack and motor telemetry together to verify that firmware limits align with real BMS behaviour before shipping high-power scooters.[^19]

 </details>